Germany, Russia and the Sputnik V vaccine — a tale of soft power | DW | 06.05.2021

 Questions about whether to approve Sputnik V have divided governments in the EU.
 In the Czech Republic, two ministers were fired in a week in part because of their opposition to importing the Russian vaccine.
 In Slovakia, the prime minister's decision to import 200,000 doses of Sputnik V led to a political crisis and his resignation.

-"Russia is trying to employ the vaccine as a political tool globally to insert instability, division, and polarization in the political scene," Jörg Forbrig, director for Central and Eastern Europe at the German Marshall Fund of the United States told the DW.
-He sees vaccine diplomacy as a new way for Russia to implement its existing strategy to encourage division in western countries in order to weaken them.
+"Russia is trying to employ the vaccine as a political tool globally to insert instability, division, and polarization in the political scene," Jörg Forbrig, director for Central and Eastern Europe at the German Marshall Fund of the United States, told DW.
+He sees vaccine diplomacy as a new way for Russia to implement its existing strategy to encourage division in Western countries in order to weaken them.

-Meanwhile, Health Minister Spahn has admitted that the vaccine may not be needed by the time it receives the necessary approvals from European Medicines Agency.
-German state premiers have said they will wait for EU approval before administering the vaccine and Germany is expected to have sufficient vaccine supplies from other sources by the third quarter of the year.
+Meanwhile, Health Minister Spahn has admitted that the vaccine may not be needed by the time it receives the necessary approvals from European Medicines Agency (EMA).
+German state premiers have said they will wait for EU approval before administering the vaccine, and Germany is expected to have sufficient vaccine supplies from other sources by the third quarter of the year.

 The EU's European Medicines Agency is currently reviewing Sputnik V but it is unclear how long the process is expected to take.